Mdou Moctar: Matador (2019-present)

-The Irish leg of the tour was cancelled due to visa issues.

-Films
+Film career

 Moctar appeared in the short film I Sing the Desert Electric in 2013.
 He also had the starring role in the 2015 film Akounak Tedalat Taha Tazoughai (Rain the Color of Blue with a Little Red In It).
 The soundtrack features music performed on set and at L'Embobineuse.
 In 2022, Moctar appeared in a Fender Sessions video and performed three songs from their album Afrique Victime, including the title track "Afrique Victime", "Ya Habibti" and "Chismiten".
-Moctar recorded an NPR Tiny Desk Concert, recorded in the winter of 2020 from a home in Niamey, Niger and released on NPR's website on 24 May 2021.
+Moctar performed an NPR Tiny Desk (Home) Concert, recorded in the winter of 2020 from a home in Niamey, Niger and released on NPR's website on 24 May 2021.
+He performed a second time on NPR's Tiny Desk Concert in September 2024, this time in the NPR studios.

+Musical style

+Ever since his debut, Moctar's music is based on rock, more specifically the Tuareg-produced Tishoumaren, a variation of desert blues.
+Moctar's first album, Anar, contained auto-tune and drum machines.
+Moctar's album Ilana: The Creator contained fierce guitar solos, while Afrique Victime, though significantly similar, was more politically charged.
+Moctar's album Funeral for Justice significantly expanded Moctar's range, with a more aggressive and "in your face" style.